kszcode/FuzzySearchFilesInCurrentFolder/README.md

 # FuzzySearchFilesInCurrentFolder

-This is a plugin to locate files and folders starting with the current folders in [fman](https://fman.io/).
+This is a plugin to locate with fuzzy search/find the files and folders starting from the current folder in [fman](https://fman.io/).

-IMHO this plugin makes [fman](https://fman.io/) an even faster file exploration tool yet.
+[fman](https://fman.io/)'s is file exploration tool yet.
 Dare I say finally even faster then Total Commander?
 I say this because it has fuzzy search like Sublime and on top of that it works cross platform on Mac, Windows and Linux.

 PS: If you are looking for these features in a terminal, check this out [fzf](https://github.com/junegunn/fzf)